gitsridhar/mygo/README.md

 # mygo
-Repository used to learn Google GO languagr
+Repository used to learn Google GO language